New Zealand king shag: Description

 It is a large (76 cm long, 2.5 kg in weight) black and white cormorant with pink feet.
 White patches on the wings appear as bars when the wings are folded.
 Yellow-orange swellings (caruncles) are found above the base of the bill.
 The grey gular pouch is reddish in the breeding season.
 A blue eye-ring indicates its kinship with the other blue-eyed shags.
+They show sexual dimorphism, with males being larger than females.
+This difference is noticeable as early as 17 days after hatching.